Search engines have evolved beyond optimizing for keywords. The more effective approach is to optimize for topics.

 Starting with this sort of piece can be a gamble but it pays off big — especially if it can generate links passively over time.

-Well-known brands with a ton of brand or topic authority can weight this factor lower.
+Well-known brands with a ton of brand or topic authority can weigh this factor lower.
 They often receive links on autopilot from their already established audience.

 Things can be more difficult to calculate for small brands.

 For each cluster, we take into account things like: